 You Will Need

-Note: Ensure the ground beef is cooked to at least 160F.
+Note: Ensure the ground pork is cooked to at least 160F.

-Make the sauce: In the pot add the enchilada sauce mix and water (1/2 cup, 1 cup, 1 1/2 cup).
+Make the sauce: In the pot add the enchilada sauce mix and water (1 cup, 2 cups, 3 cups).
 Whisk the sauce and bring to a simmer on medium heat – stirring regularly.
-Turn off the heat and set aside.
+When the sauce thickened, turn off the heat and set aside.

 **Note: Baking dish recommended size: